dagoodma/dppl_code/README.md

 This section explains how to obtain everything needed to use DPPL.

-First, clone this Git repo recursively to download all of the submodules (there's a lot of dependencies that are grabbed this way--see the (Getting Started)[#getting-started [.gitmodules](.gitmodules) file for a full list, and [lib/README.md](lib/README.md) for additional information about dependencies):
+First, clone this Git repo recursively to download all of the submodules (there's a lot of dependencies that are grabbed this way--see the [.gitmodules](.gitmodules) file for the list of submodules, and [lib/README.md](lib/README.md) for additional information about dependencies):

     git clone --recursive https://github.com/dagoodma/dppl_code.git